MeVisLab/communitymodules/Community/General/Sources/ML/MLMatlabScriptWrapper/README.txt

 General hints:

 - Under Windows, you may have to execute the command "matlab \regserver" from a Windows command prompt (not the Matlab prompt!).
+- Under Linux you need to set your LD_LIBRARY_PATH to include the matlab directories before you run MeVisLab: setenv LD_LIBRARY_PATH ${MATLAB_ROOT}/bin/glnxa64/:$LD_LIBRARY_PATH Replace ${MATLAB_ROOT} with the directory where matlab is installed.
+Use /bin/glnx86/ for the 32 bit version.
+  Should the module still be red also add ${MATLAB_ROOT}/sys/os/glnxa64/ to your LD_LIBRARY_PATH.